Translating Microsoft Office Documents

 The translated Microsoft Word, Powerpoint, or Microsoft Excel file will contain the translated content only, as the source content is overwritten.

-If you would like the translated Microsoft Word or Microsoft Excel file to include the source content as well as the translated content, simply copy the source content in the file, and apply a NOTRANSLATE style to the first copy of the source content (see Exclude Content using Styles below for details).
-The translations will overwrite the second copy and you will have both source and translation in one file.
+If you would like the translated Microsoft Word or Microsoft Excel file to include the source content as well as the translated content, simply copy the source content in the file, and apply a NOTRANSLATE style to the first copy of the source content.
+The translations will overwrite the second copy, and you will have both source and translation in one file.

 This functionality is not available in Microsoft Powerpoint.